stnrliza/stnrliza/README.md

 **`Electrical Engineering Student`**

 Welcome~
 Bridging Electrical Engineering and AI, I specialize in Computer Engineering with a passion for AI/ML.
-As an ML Distinction Graduate from Bangkit Academy 2024 Batch 2, I’m actively building my portfolio with innovative AI/ML projects.
+I’m still working on building my portfolio with AI/ML projects.
 Let’s explore AI together!

 ## 🐋 About Me
 🔭 __Current project__